aiven/aiven-operator/docs/docs/examples/project.md

 The `Project` CRD allows you to create Aiven Projects, where your resources can be located.

+!!! warning "Deprecated"
+    `Project` is deprecated in favor of [`OrganizationProject`](../resources/organizationproject.md).
+    See the [migration guide](../guides/migrate-project-to-organizationproject.md) for moving an existing project to the new resource.

 ## Prerequisites

 * A Kubernetes cluster with Aiven Kubernetes Operator installed using [helm](../installation/helm.md) or [kubectl](../installation/kubectl.md).